linode/docs/docs/applications/containers/beginners-guide-to-lxd-reverse-proxy/index.md

         exit

 You have created and configured the NGINX web server, but the server is not accessible yet from the Internet.
-It will become accessible after you configure the `proxy` container in the next section.
+It becomes accessible after you configure the `proxy` container in the next section.

 ## Setting up the Reverse Proxy